 however, labor could easily just attack on those lines and everyone would eat it up.
 Yes they’d be vulnerable in the future if they ever gained office again but that’d be a pleasant change.

-Jobkeeper reduced to $1,200 a fortnight and $750 for those working less than 20 hours a week.
+Morrison said the $1,500 per fortnight jobkeeper payment will be reduced to $1,200 a fortnight for full-time workers from the end of September, and $750 per fortnight for people working less than 20 hours a week.

 Hmm, maybe because for the last two federal elections the electorate said to Labor, who had a position to alter Negaive Gearing, ‘Screw you!
 And the horse you rode into town on!’